Prenup & Postnuptial Agreements in Bergen County, Rockland County

 KGG’s prenup lawyers can also help couples in Bergen and Rockland counties to negotiate and sign legal separation agreements that address many of the same issues in prenup and postnup agreements.
 Legal separations can be less contentious than a divorce, and they can lay the groundwork to reduce the stress and emotional upheaval that a couple might experience when they elect to end their marriage relationship.

 Can a prenup or postnup agreement be modified?

 Circumstances can change after a couple is married.
 For example, one spouse might receive an unexpected inheritance, or both spouses might have a change of heart about property and income after a child is born.
 New York and New Jersey family law courts will generally treat modifications to prenup and postnup agreements in the same way that courts treat all contract modifications.
 If the modification is fair and equitable and both parties have agreed to the modification after full and fair disclosure, it will likely be enforced.

 A KGG prenup attorney can review a proposed modification to determine the likelihood of its enforceability.

 How to Get A Prenup in NY & NJ: Contact KGG for Assistance with Marriage Agreements

 Couples in New York or New Jersey who would prefer to define the allocation of their property and income themselves rather than allowing the state to handle that task should contact KGG’s experienced team of prenup attorneys to draft a postnup or prenup agreement that reflects your desires and expectations.

 We draft prenup, postnup, and legal separation agreements for clients throughout Bergen and Rockland Counties.
 We strive for results that are fair and equitable to all parties, both in negotiating and drafting those agreements, and in challenging or defending them in New York and New Jersey courts.
-Please contact us for a complimentary initial consultation today.
+Please contact us to set up your initial consultation today.

 Additional “New York & New Jersey Prenup and Postnup” Resources: